Saad El-Hawli

-Saad El-Hawli (born 15 May 2001) is an Australian rules footballer who currently plays for the Essendon Football Club in the Australian Football League (AFL).
-He was drafted with pick 13 in the 2024 mid-season rookie draft.
+Saad El-Hawli (born 15 May 2001) is an Australian rules footballer who most recently played for the Essendon Football Club in the Australian Football League (AFL).
+He was selected by Essendon with pick 13 in the 2024 mid-season rookie draft.

 Early career

 El-Hawli joined the Western Jets for the 2019 NAB League season.
 He averaged 8.25 disposals and kicked 6 goals from a total of 12 games.
 Following the cancellation of many local football seasons in 2020 due to the impact of the COVID-19 pandemic in Victoria, he joined Altona in the Western Region Football League (WRFL) in 2021.
 He was the club's leading goalkicker for the 2021 season, kicking 26 goals, and also was part of the 2021 WRFL Team of the Year.
 El-Hawli also participated in the Bachar Houli Foundation.